 In the 2009 Halloween event, certain amounts of followers are needed to perform specific actions.
 Usually, you get followers by having people on the forums choose to follow you.
 However, if you'd rather not go to all that trouble, you could buy virtual followers with real money.

 2013 saw the release of two new cash items, Flynn's Booty and Flynn's Chest, that instantly generate a random large amount of gold, up to over 100 million.
+Several similar gold/item generators have followed suit, to the point that the inflation caused by them has effectively turned Gaia into an Allegedly Free Game.

 Church of Happyology: In this EI report, Ron Bruise tries to get Timmy into some kind of expensive treatment to get rid of anxiety caused by aliens in his past.
 It doesn't really work out, since it costs 350,000 gold, and Timmy only gets an allowance of 25 gold a week.